-at the option of the unit's owner to ensure unsinkability with the design damage at any hull location.
+at the option of the FPU owner to ensure unsinkability with the design damage at any hull location.

-2.5 REQUIREMENTS FOR DAMAGED UNIT'S TRIM AND STABILITY CHARACTERISTICS
+2.5 REQUIREMENTS FOR TRIM AND STABILITY CHARACTERISTICS OF DAMAGED FPU

-2.5.1 The trim and stability characteristics of damaged FPU and FSPM shall meet the requirements of 2.5, Part V "Subdivision" of the MODU/FOP Rules.
+2.5.1 The trim and stability characteristics of damaged FPU and FSPM shall meet the applicable requirements of Part V "Subdivision" of the MODU/FOP Rules.